ibm-cloud-docs/discovery-data/nlp.md

 1. Scroll to find the NLP enrichment that you want to apply to your documents.
 1. Choose one or more fields to apply the enrichment to.

-    You can apply the Entities, Keywords, and Sentiment enrichments to `text` and `html` fields only.
+    You can apply the enrichments to fields with a String data type, such as the `text` and `html` fields, or other fields that you add which contain text.

-    For the Parts of Speech enrichment, do not choose a field that starts with `extracted_metadata`,`enriched_text`, or `metadata`.
-You cannot apply enrichments to them.
-To find out which fields you can apply enrichments to, check the field names that are listed in the *Manage fields* page.
-    {: note}

 ### Entities
 {: #entities}